-Identification of Transfer Path Analysis of Rumbling Noise in a Passenger Car Based on In-Situ Blocked Force Measurement 2019-01-1587
+Structure-Borne Path Identification of Rumbling Noise in a Passenger Car Based on In-Situ Blocked Force Transfer Path Analysis 2019-01-1587

-The control of rumbling noise is one of major targets in control strategies of interior sound quality inside of cabin in a passenger car.
-For the control of the rumbling noise in a passenger car, at the first, the transfer path of the rumbling noise is should be identified.
-It had been known that the major source of the rambling noise is due to the combustion force of an engine.
-The combustion force excites the engine and induces the vibration of the powertrain.
-The vibration of the powertrain is transferred to the car body throughout the structural transfer path of a car.
-The vibration of the car body emits the vibra-acoustic noise inside of a car.
-It has been called the rumbling noise due to structural borne.
-If there are the structural resonances among the structural paths such as engine, transmission, mount bracket, suspension, and car body, the rumbling noise would be amplified.
-For the identification of the major resonances on the structural transfer path, the classical transfer path analysis (CTPA) had been used for long time.
-The method has a deadlock to require a decoupling of the substructures in order to obtain the contact force between components and to identify the transfer path of the structure borne sound.
-Recently the blocked force transfer path analysis (BF-TPA) is introduced and it does not require the decoupling of the substructures.
-This paper identifies the structure borne path for rumbling sound based on the blocked force transfer path analysis (BF-TPA) in a passenger car.
-In addition to identification, the passive control method of the rumbling sound are presented.
+It is known that the major source of rumbling noise the combustion force of an engine.
+The combustion force excites the engine and induces vibrations of the powertrain.
+These vibrations are then transferred to the body of the vehicle via its structural transfer path.
+Moreover, the vibrations of the vehicle’s body emit internal vibra-acoustic noise.
+This noise is often referred to as the rumbling noise due to the structural borne path.
+If there are structural resonances among the structural paths such as the engine, transmission, mount bracket, suspension, and the vehicle’s body, the rumbling noise could be amplified.
+To identify the major resonances of the structural transfer path, classical transfer path analysis (CTPA) has been traditionally utilized.
+The method has a significant limitation in that it is necessary to decouple the substructures to obtain the contact force between individual components and to identify the transfer path of the structure-borne sound.
+Recently, blocked force transfer path analysis (BF-TPA) was introduced and this approach does not require the decoupling of the substructures.
+In this study, we identify the structure-borne path of rumbling sound based on blocked force transfer path analysis (BF-TPA) in a passenger car.
+In addition to identification, the passive control method for rumbling sound is presented.

-Inha Univ., Hyundai & Kia Corp, Hyundai Motor Group
+Inha University, Hyundai & Kia Corp., Hyundai Motor Group

 Noise and Vibration Conference & Exhibition